lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 layout: post
 title: "Do You Even Document, Bro?"
 date: 2017-11-30
+description: "Research-based analysis of how early-stage technology start-ups document and manage internal information, highlighting cloud-first and chat-centric practices."
+permalink: /2017-11-30-do-you-even-document
 ---

 ### Do you even document, bro?
 Information management practices in technology start-ups.